 In its Thursday report, the Star-Ledger revealed the deal was settled within the last week, and that Vanderbeek was able to work with the National Hockey League and several banks -- including lead debt arranger CIT Group -- to whom he owed $178 million.

-Despite the financial turmoil, New Jersey made it back to the Stanley Cup Final in June, losing a six-game series to the Los Angeles Kings.
+Despite the financial turmoil, New Jersey appeared in its fifth Stanley Cup Final in June, losing a six-game series to the Los Angeles Kings.
 The windfall from that title run was an estimated $32.3 million, reported the Star-Ledger.